Water Rates & Charges

 In Wisconsin, water rates are based on the cost of service, not household income levels.
 Water utilities cannot charge lower rates based on income because this is considered a discriminatory practice by the PSC.

 Find Public Service Commission documents at the PSC website.
 Enter Case number 3720-WR-107 or Utility Name, Milwaukee Water Works.
 Copies are available at our Customer Service Center, 841 N. Broadway, Fourth floor.

 In the 2017 rate case, the PSC retained the original Rules and Regulations Governing Water Service submitted in 2002 and updated in 2007, so the information presented here remains ins effect.
 Charges for Hydrant, Water Connection, and Bulk Water purchase were established Dec.
 15, 2014 and remain in effect.
 Water service permits, including permits to hook up to a hydrant or install a temporary meter, are managed by the Department of Neighborhood Services Tech Team.
 Call (414) 286-8208 or email email@example.com.

 Are you using too much water?
 Do you have a leak?
 An average single family customer using 15 Ccf (11,220 gallons) of water per quarter will have a water usage charge of $32.10 per quarter and a water service charge of $28.05 per quarter.

-Compare your water use to average per-person water use of 5 Ccf per person per quarter.
-Multiply 5 by the number of people in your household to see what the average total water use should be for that many people.
+Compare your water use to the average per-person water use of five Ccf per person per quarter.
+Multiply five by the number of people in your household to see what the average total water use should be for that many people.
 For example, four people use an average 20 Ccf per quarter.
-If you have four people and you are using significantly more than that average 20 Ccf/quarter, you may have leaks.
+If you have four people and you are using much more than that, you may have leaks.
+Visit Use Water Wisely for water-saving tips.
 Or, you may be taking long showers, or are watering your lawn and garden regularly, or filling a swimming pool.
 Water use is usually higher in warm weather months because of outdoor water use.